FREQUENTLY ASKED QUESTIONS

 What kind of company is Brooklyn Grange?

 Brooklyn Grange is a commercial urban farm, meaning we grow food and sell it.
+We believe that soil-based urban agriculture has the capacity to help fund the creation and maintenance of green spaces that cities sorely need.
 We want farming to become a thriving and viable industry in cities, and we believe that by practicing urban agriculture as a fiscally sustainable business, we can prove that it is worthy of investment.
-We also believe that any good business serves its community, which means we are always thinking about how we can have a more positive social and ecological impact on our city!
+We also believe that any good business serves its community and it's ecosystem, which means we are always thinking about how we can have a more positive social and ecological impact on our city!

 Where do you sell your produce?

 We sell our produce directly to the community at two weekly markets well as to several local restaurants and retail stores.
-We have a fifty five-member CSA program through which we distribute shares from Mid-May through October.
+We have a thriving CSA program through which we distribute shares from Mid-May through October.

 How big is the farm?

 We farm two rooftops in New York City.
 Our one-acre (43,000 square foot) Flagship Farm is made up of roughly 1.2 million lbs of soil.
-Our Navy Yard farm covers a full 65,000 square foot building.
+Our Navy Yard farm covers a full 65,000 square foot building, or about an acre and a half.
 Our total rooftop farming area is 2.5 acres, or about 108,000 square feet.

 Can the building hold that much weight?

 Yes, absolutely!
-Our farms were designed and installed with the support of engineers and architects who assessed and approved the sites.
-Both roofs are made of thick reinforced concrete slab, approved for loads far in excess of the loads that we have installed.
+Our farms were designed and installed with the support of engineers who assessed and approved the sites.
+Both roofs are made of thick reinforced concrete slab, approved for loads far in excess of the materials that we have installed.

 How are the farms built?